jkk/formative/README.md

                       special keys plus:
                         :numbers - when true, shows numbers instead of month names
+                        :locale - String of locale with which to localize the display.
+The default is that of the JVM.
+JVM only.
       :time-select  - Time dropdown.
 Renders as one or more :select fields, parses as a UTC java.sql.Time (or Date for ClojureScript).
                       Accepts Joda times as values.